tencentyun/intlcloud-documents/yehe_doc/视频服务/云桌面/常见问题/最终用户使用相关_intl_en.md

 ### CVD access process for end users
 The CVD access process for end users is as follows:
 1. As an end user, you will receive an email or SMS reminder.
-Follow the prompts to activate your account as instructed in [Activating a CVD Account](https://www.tencentcloud.com/document/product/1167/51919).
+Follow the prompts to activate your account.
 2. You need to visit the CVD portal and log in to obtain CVD resources as instructed in [Logging in to the CVD Portal](https://www.tencentcloud.com/document/product/1167/51920).
 3. After obtaining the desktop list, you can select an appropriate access method based on your needs as instructed in [Opening CVD](https://www.tencentcloud.com/document/product/1167/51921).